 (2) Claims for payment for environmental accessibility adaptations shall be submitted to the department with verification from the county board that the project meets the requirements specified in the approved individual service plan, the project is satisfactorily completed, and the project is in compliance with applicable state and local requirements, including building codes.
 The verification shall be submitted in the format prescribed by the department.

-(3) Under the individual options waiver, payment for environmental accessibility adaptations shall not exceed seven thousand five hundred dollars per project.
+(3) Under the individual options waiver, payment for environmental accessibility adaptations shall not exceed ten thousand dollars per project.

-(4) Under the level one waiver, payment for environmental accessibility adaptations, personal emergency response systems, and specialized medical equipment and supplies, alone or in combination, shall not exceed six thousand dollars within a three-year period.
+(4) Under the level one waiver, payment for environmental accessibility adaptations, home-delivered meals, personal emergency response systems, remote monitoring, remote monitoring equipment, and specialized medical equipment and supplies, alone or in combination, shall not exceed seven thousand five hundred dollars within a three-year period.

 Promulgated Under: 119.03